Background

 Welcome to 2021.
 This is my first article for this year and I want to start with a useful tip for C++ unit testing.
 Unlike other languages, unit testing in C++ has never been as straightforward.
 However, googletest (also known as “gtest”) has been one of the more well-received testing framework in various organizations, so that’s what I will focus on.

-What makes this article slightly different is that unlike the traditional way of defining an entry point for your testing program (ie. a main()
+What makes this article slightly different is that unlike the traditional way of defining an entry point for your testing program (ie. a main() function), I will walk through how NOT to do that - how to use googletest with CMake without defining any entry point.

 Test case

 Let’s suppose that I want to test some function.
-The standard way to define a test case using gtest
+The standard way to define a test case using gtest is the following:

 // Component under test